Liam-Tomas/sfpd_theft_project/README.md

     - **Probability Calculation**: Utilizes the pre-processed geospatial grid of San Francisco to determine the risk associated with the provided location.
     - **Robust Error Handling**: Manages various scenarios like non-San Francisco addresses or server-side errors, ensuring a stable user experience.
     - **Formatted Responses**: Delivers responses in a structured JSON format, including essential information such as calculated probability and geolocation coordinates for mapping purposes.

+### `/sql`

+#### `sfpd_incidsents.sql`

+- **Description**: Contains SQL queries for exploring the SFPD incident report data.
+- **Features**:
+  - **Database and Table Creation**:
+    - **Database Initialization**: A new database named `sfpd_incidents_db` is created.
+    - **Table Structure**: The `sfpd_incidents` table is designed with various fields to capture detailed information about each incident, such as date, time, type of incident, description, location, and resolution.
+  - **Data Import**:
+    - The script includes a command to load data from a CSV file (`sfpd_incidents_clean.csv`) into the `sfpd_incidents` table.
+  - **Focused Queries on Specific Incident Types**:
+    - The script contains queries to filter and analyze incidents related to mental health, vehicle theft and others.
+This includes counting the number of such incidents and examining their characteristics.
+  - **Aggregated Data Analysis**:
+    - Contains queries to analyze crime incidents by various dimensions, such as the day of the week, police district, resolution status, and price categories of the thefts.